techiediaries/techiediaries/_posts/2020/laravel/2020-09-21-laravel-8-rest-api-crud-mysql.md

 $ php artisan migrate
 ```

 Now, let's look at our `Contact` model, which will be used to interact with the `contacts` database table.
-Open the `app/Contact.php` and update it:
+Open the `app/Models/Contact.php` file and update it as follows:

 ```php
 <?php